Scorpion in MK 11

 It would be a chore to play through Special Forces or Mythologies, but if you want the full experience, you can always just watch someone else’s playthrough.
 These games felt bad and aged so poorly that the novelty of how bad they are wears off quickly.

-As for the absence of Shaolin Monks, it isn’t canon.
+As for the absence of Shaolin Monks in this list, it isn’t canon.
 However, it is one of the few spinoff games that are actually worth trying because it’s actually good.
 It’s a basic retelling of the first two MK games but from the perspective of Liu Kang and Kung Lao.
 Maybe one day, it’ll get an HD port.

 Destructoid is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.Ā Learn more about our Affiliate Policy